 Eric has an AV® Preeminent rating from Martindale-Hubble, its highest professional rating.
 He was named an Atlanta Magazine and SuperLawyers Georgia Rising Star 2013 through 2021.
 Each year, no more than 2.5% of the lawyers in the state receive this honor.
 Eric has a 10/10 Avvo rating and is Chair of the Construction Section of the Atlanta Bar Association.

 Eric grew up in Middle Tennessee and graduated from the University of Mississippi in 2004 with a B.S. and received his J.D. from the University of Georgia School of Law in 2009.

 A veteran of Operation Iraqi Freedom, Sgt.
 Coleman served as a vehicle commander and dismounted team leader, participating in over 250 combat missions across central Iraq and helping to train and equip the new Iraqi Army.
 For his service in Iraq, Eric was twice awarded the Army Commendation Medal and the Combat Action Badge among other individual and unit distinctions.
 Eric joined the Army National Guard as a college freshman, just a few months before the tragedy of 9/11.
 His deployment in 2005 delayed his entry to law school for two years but generated a lifetime’s worth of experience and camaraderie.
 Though he no longer wears the uniform of a soldier, Eric continues his service through his focus on veterans’ rights and post-war transitioning for his fellow troops.

-Eric spends his free time hiking, camping, and exploring the North Georgia Mountains, kayaking, and traveling with his wife and two young children.
+Eric spends his free time hiking, camping, and exploring the North Georgia Mountains, kayaking, and traveling with his two young children.